I was recently scrolling on Twitter (yes, I know) and I came across a tweet about negative thinking that really made me pause. Here it is:

 I’ve spent that last week attempting to be an instant SEO genius and Pinterest guru while maintaining a more consistent content schedule, create a new Facebook Group, participate in my other groups, revitalize my old Instagram account, and…

 Well, you get the point.
 After I finish writing this, I’m taking my own advice and sitting down to pair this down so I can actually focus on what is going to serve me best right now where I am at.
-An overwhelmed brain is more likely quit.
+An overwhelmed brain is more likely to quit.

 Tip 4: Exercise